Touring After the Apocalypse: Anime

 An anime television series adaptation was announced on February 24, 2025.
 It is produced by Aniplex, animated by Nexus and directed by Yoshinobu Tokumoto, with Kazuyuki Fudeyasu writing and supervising series scripts, Usaku Myouchin designing the characters, and Kenichiro Suehiro composing the music.
-The series premiered on October 4, 2025, on Tokyo MX and other networks.
+The series aired from October 4 to December 20, 2025, on Tokyo MX and other networks.
 The opening theme song is "Touring", performed by Conton Candy, and the ending theme song is "Glide" (グライド, Guraido), performed by Myuk.
 Aniplex of America licensed the series for streaming on Crunchyroll.
-Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.
+Plus Media Networks Asia licensed the series in Southeast Asia for broadcast on Aniplus Asia.